Skip to content

 What if I want to save more than 20%?

-Increase the savings percentage — many people pursuing financial independence target 40-60% savings rates.
+Increase the savings percentage — people pursuing financial independence often target much higher savings rates, sometimes 40% or more.
 The math still works; the trade-off is lower spending on needs or wants.
-For high-savings rates, be honest about lifestyle sustainability — extreme budgets sometimes collapse under social or psychological pressure.
+For high-savings rates, consider lifestyle sustainability — extreme budgets sometimes collapse under social or psychological pressure.

 Related Calculators